lightnguyen/NeuralStyleTransfer/README.md

 # NeuralStyleTransfer
 Using AdaIN for the style transfer
 ### Setting enviroment
-We use PyCharm IDE, Python 3.9.13, and GPU 1650 maxQ in laptop MSI GF63, and you should setting requirements in `requirements.txt'`
+We use PyCharm 3.10 IDE, Python 3.9.13, and GPU 1650 maxQ in laptop MSI GF63, and you should setting requirements in `requirements.txt`

 `!pip install -r requirements.txt`
 ### About my project